ho-nl/vagrant-development-box/README.md

 cd vagrant
 ```

 c.
-Create a config.rb file in you /src folder with your project settings
+Create a config.rb file in you project folder with your project settings
 ```ruby
 name 'paracord'
 hostname name + '.box'